adeltby/MinoMacs/README.md

 - **Version Control Integration**: Git and other version control systems are seamlessly integrated into My Emacs Distribution, allowing you to manage your projects effortlessly.

+## Prerequisite

+You need the font "Fira Code".

 ## Installation

 To install MinoMacs, follow this single step!